project-machine/puzzlefs/doc/metadata.md

 kind of wrapper in the specification about this for arbitrary compression formats.
 But it's likely that the compression people themselves will implement a better version of this, so it seems like we should try to use theirs first.
+(Maybe not; it looks like zstd just chunks things up in a hard coded chunk size, same as we would potentially do.
+Additionally, there are some proposals out there for [storing other kinds of metadata](https://github.com/containers/storage/pull/775) in the zstd skippable frames, same as the `seekable_format` code does above, and that code currently dies if it encounters skippable frames that it doesn't understand.
+So perhaps we should just design our own seekable container format.)

 In any case, for now this document assumes this is possible without specifying how it is done.